ronishi1/Maze-Runner/README.md

 ## personnel
 Matthew Ming, Ray Onishi
 ## statement of problem
-Create a list of directions for the maze, beginning at the starting location and ending at the goal.
+Returns the Boolean value of the statement there exists a path through a given maze beginning at the starting location and ending at the goal.
-Return the boolean value if such a path exists.
 ## recursive abstraction
 When I asked to create a list of directions for the maze, beginning at the starting location and ending at the goal.
 The recursive abstraction can create a list of direction for the maze one legal position closer to the goal.